 Learning to Adapt

-Employee resource groups at AT&T allow members to connect and meet outside of their typical network.
-Professionals 50 Forward was no exception – Jayne joined to get more engaged, meet people, and challenge herself by helping build a business (employee resource groups are 501c3 non-profits) from scratch.
+Employee groups at AT&T allow members to connect and meet outside of their typical network.
+Professionals 50 Forward was no exception – Jayne joined to get more engaged, meet people, and challenge herself by helping build a business (employee groups are 501c3 non-profits) from scratch.
 Technology, already a large focus in everything we do, is also a central topic within P50F.

 “When I first thought about the tech challenge, I realized people don’t give themselves enough credit for adapting.
 There were no laptops when I first started working.
 Very few people had cell phones.
 We thought we were hot stuff if we had access to a fax machine!

 “Raising awareness of that adaptation was a part of why I joined.
 Just like any demographic, you can’t make any assumptions about an aging workforce.
 We could be dealing with child and parent care issues.
 Some communities call us the sandwich generation, since it’s family support on both ends, not to mention carrying a full-time job.”